houen/www.houen.net/README.md

 The longer you wait to build something, the better you understand *what to build* and *how to build it*.

+#### The hidden cost of long-tail maintenance

+IF something takes 20 hours to build, one might think "ah, we only have to invest a single week".
+Yes, but this is just the up-front cost.
+After this comes:

+- Maintenance
+- Bug fixes
+- Added code complexity
+- Potential added data model complexity
+- Customer support
+- Onboarding of new developers

+These are all small at first, but add up over time.
+The real killer is the code complexity.
+The time needed to build new features does not grow linearly.
+For every feature you add you are increasing the cost of building new features in the future.
+Every time you decide to add a feature you are choosing to not add a future feature.
+You can throw more people at it, but more people will also increase the overhead of collaboration and management.
+With enough people, you will at some point need to split into multiple services.
+This adds an amazing amount of overhead.

+> Every time you decide to add a feature you are choosing to not add a future feature.

 #### Example: Building something nobody needs

 I once worked in a company where we were tasked with building a highly sophisticated way of automatically generating content on behalf of the customers.
 There were five or seven different set of rules to follow, and the customers could choose between these.
-This choice would then seed an algorithm to randomly build personalized content.
+This choice would then seed an algorithm to build randomized personalized content.
 The content would then auto-grow every month.
 Everything needed to be customizable by the customer.
-Later months content would depend on the generated content of previous months .
+Content would depend on the generated content of previous months.

 This came straight from the top and was the most important feature ever.
 At the time I did not know enough to push back properly.
-Properly in this case being with all possible firmness.
+Properly in this case meaning *with all possible firmness*.

 It took 3 people two months to build everything related to this.
 A total of 6 man-months of work.
-It also seriously complicated the data model.
+It also severely complicated the data model.

 Several years later I briefly worked with the same company again.
-One of my tasks was removing this feature again.
-At that point it had been slowing down development for years, and was responsible for much of both the code complexity and the database size.
-With the time spent removing the feature again, plus the maintenance done in the intermittent years, this single feature cost the company 12-18 months of developer work.
-And this is not counting the cost the more complicated data model will have had on other features.
+One of my first tasks was removing this feature again.
+At that point it had been slowing down development for years.
+It was responsible for much of both the code complexity and database size.

+With the time spent removing the feature again, plus the maintenance done in the intermittent years, this single feature cost the company *12-18 months of developer work*.
+And this is not counting the cost the more complicated data model will have had on slowing down / having to reject other new features.

 In the end, the feature was used by under 50 customers.
 It was something needed by nobody.
 What the customers turned out to really want was much simpler manually curated content which they could choose from.
 Something which could have been done in 1-2 weeks.

+#### TODO: Kill unneeded features

+TODO

 ## Collaboration